We dig deep into the joyful benefits of handstands! Get an email when we post something new. Subscribe here.

 Better Balance, Babe

-It seems obvious that our bodies learn better balance as we spend a little time on our heads, but do you know why?
+It seems obvious that our bodies learn better balance and posture as we spend a little time on our heads, but do you know why?

 It’s all because of a little something called proprioceptors.
-These are sensory receptors which help us to respond to position or movement.
+These are sensory receptors that help us to respond to position or movement.

 For example, when you stretch your leg out a muscle spindle responds to the change in muscle length so you know when and how far you can stretch your leg.
 Essentially, these little receptors tell us where our bodies are in the space around us.
 Smart huh?